If a council downgrades your tenancy to a demoted tenancy because of antisocial behaviour, it's easy for you to be evicted.

 Get advice if you're facing eviction

-Have the papers you received from the council with you when you speak to an adviser.
+Have the papers you received from the court to hand when you speak to an adviser.

 How the council can evict you

-The council must give you at least four weeks' written notice that it intends to go to court to evict you.
+The council must give you at least 4 weeks' written notice that it intends to go to court to evict you.

 This notice must tell you:

 - why the council wants to evict you